prometheus/client_java/MAINTAINER_NOTES.md

 Create a commit to remove dependencies from the build (undoing the first step):

 * Comment out the `prometheus-metrics-shaded-dependencies` module to the root `pom.xml`.
-* Change the versions of the shaded dependencies to the latest released version on Maven Central in `prometheus-metrics-exporter-opentelemetry` and `prometheus-metrics-exposition-formats`.
+* Change the versions of the shaded dependencies to the latest released version on Maven Central in `prometheus-metrics-exporter-opentelemetry`, `prometheus-metrics-exposition-formats`, and `prometheus-metrics-bom`.